 ► Small, hybrid hatch is all-new

-There’s a more aggressive nose up front, a slightly-inflated Aygo look down the side and a lower, more conventional supermini-like stance all-round.
+Styling-wise, there’s a more aggressive nose up front, an inflated Aygo look down the sides and a lower, more conventional supermini-like stance all-round.
 Banished is the tallboy look of the outgoing Yaris.

 Toyota’s been building hybrids since 1997, so when most manufacturers are only just releasing Now That’s What I Call a Hybrid!
 01, the latest Yaris debuts the Japanese brand’s fourth compilation of petrol-electric drive system.